mvoehringer/gpioLogger/README.md

 gpioLog
 ==========
-Deamon to write GPIO ports changes on an respberryPI to the volkszaehler.org middle-ware.
+Daemon to read GPIO port changes on an RespberryPI and to post the count to the volkszaehler.org middle-ware.
 This will work very similar to https://github.com/w3llschmidt/s0vz.

 Install
 --------